 This size compares to the latest estimates for the number of stars in the Milky Way, somewhere between 200 and 400 billion.

-In turn, each neuron in the brain may be connected up to 10,000 other neurons, passing signals to each other via as many as 100 trillion synaptic connections.
+In turn, each neuron in the brain may be connected to up to 10,000 other neurons, passing signals to each other via as many as 100 trillion synaptic connections.

 We learn nothing about love, anger, or jealousy by studying the individual cells in the human body, the neurons, and the brain’s synaptic connections.